 Dr. Na’ilah Suad Nasir is the sixth President of the Spencer Foundation which invests in education research that cultivates learning and transforms lives.
 She held a faculty appointment at the University of California, Berkeley from 2008-2019, where she also served as Vice-Chancellor of Equity and Inclusion.
-Nasir earned her PhD in Educational Psychology at UCLA in 2000, and was a member of the faculty in the School of Education at Stanford University from 2000 – 2008.
+Nasir earned her PhD in Education Psychology at UCLA and was a member of the faculty in the School of Education at Stanford University.
 Her work focuses on issues of race, culture, learning, and identity.

 She is the author of Racialized Identities: Race and Achievement for African-American Youth and has published numerous scholarly articles.
 Nasir is a member of the National Academy of Education and a fellow of the American Educational Research Association (AERA).